SendEmail Official Guidelines

 This arg can be used with --notify_self_update, and the script will generate a notification using the TrueNAS builtin mail.send command, whether it a success or fail.

-Also to mention, everytime the --self_update is used, the debug mode will be enabled.
+Also to mention, everytime the --self_update is used, also the debug mode can be used!

 Usage example